Samir-Sell/apple-watch-gpx-extractor/readme.md

 apple-watch-gpx-extractor.exe "path/to/zip/file.zip" "path/to/directory"
 ```

+## Tutorials and FAQ

 ### How To Extract Apple Health Data
 - Go to Health App on Iphone
 - Click pciture or initials on top right of the app
 - Scroll to the bottom of the page
 - Click "Export All Health Data"

+### How to Process
+- If you are not C# savvy, download the "apple-watch-gpx-extractor.exe" and refer to the usage section above.
+- You can also just download the zipfile for a contained version that is slightly more lightweight but does not combine all files into one folder.

 ### After Extraction (AKA: What the Hell is a .geoJSON?)
 This is for users who have no idea how to handle a .geojson file or for users who do not have local software to handle .geojson files.